Anubhavick/DevCircle/README.md

 Want to set up SwapUp for your college?
 Have suggestions or ideas?

-Feel free to open an issue, submit a PR, or reach out on [Discord/Email/Your Preferred Channel].
+Feel free to open an issue, submit a PR, or reach out on [Discord/Email/Your Preferred Channel]

 ---